 Once there, women are generally expected to pile into the kitchen.
-This is obviously a little “backwards” in the eyes of the Western world, but is common practice in this part of Asia.
+This is obviously a little “backward” in the eyes of the Western world but is common practice in this part of Asia.
 Once your meal is finished, instead of saying “thank you”, you should instead invite your hosts to come round for a return visit at yours.

 Bringing your own guests without asking for a host’s permission is also totally acceptable.
 This implies a close relationship with the host, where you feel comfortable bringing a random person to their house – and, as such, is intriguingly taken as a compliment.

 In truth, there are far too many etiquette roles in India to list in one blog post.
 Here’s a brief rundown of some other important social rules you should consider when you’re out in the South Asian nation:

 - Displays of affection between men and women in public are frowned upon

 - Standing with your hands on your hips is seen as aggressive

 - Pointing with your fingers is considered rude behavior

 - You should never whistle while in public